tepesalexandru/quartz/content/Courses/NextJS/NextJS - Lesson 4.md

 Essentially, this whole process allows you to tell NextJS: "This page has data dependencies, so when you pre-render this page at build time, make sure to resolve them first!"

+🏞️ Static generation benefits slide

 Again, the benefit of fetching data using `getStaticProps` is that the data is fetched at build time, not when the user requests the page.
 Therefore, the user can see the page instantly, without waiting for any data to load.

 Let's see how this process would look in our existing project.

+🎬 *Show github episode 3 branch*

 If you do not have the code you can clone it from the github repository by selecting the `episode 3` branch.

 ### Implementing SSG
 First off, open up VS Code.
 I'm going to use the `getStaticProps` function to fetch data for the movie page.